progit/progit/pl/08-git-and-other-scms/01-chapter8.markdown

 	First, rewinding head to replay your work on top of it...
 	Nothing to do.

-Warto to zapamiętać, ponieważ wynikiem będzie projekt w stanie, w którym nie istniał on na żadnym z Twoich komputerów w czasie wypychania zmian.
+Warto to zapamiętać, że wynikiem będzie projekt w stanie, w którym nie istniał on na żadnym z Twoich komputerów w czasie wypychania zmian.
 Jeżeli zmiany nie są kompatybilne, ale nie powodują konfliktu, możesz otrzymać błędy trudne do zdiagnozowania.
-Jest to inne podejście, to tego z Gita - w nim, możesz w pełni przetestować projekt lokalnie, przed upublicznieniem zmian, podczas gdy w SVN, nigdy nie możesz być pewien czy stan projektu przed commitem i po nim są identyczne.
+Jest to inne podejście, niż to znane z Gita - w nim, możesz w pełni przetestować projekt lokalnie, przed upublicznieniem zmian, podczas gdy w SVN, nigdy nie możesz być pewien czy stan projektu przed commitem i po nim są identyczne.

 <!-- This is important to remember, because the outcome is a project state that didn’t exist on either of your computers when you pushed.
 If the changes are incompatible but don’t conflict, you may get issues that are difficult to diagnose.
 This is different than using a Git server — in Git, you can fully test the state on your client system before publishing it, whereas in SVN, you can’t ever be certain that the states immediately before commit and after commit are identical. -->

-Powinieneś również uruchamiać tą komendę, aby pobierać zmiany z serwera Subversion, nawet jeżeli nie jesteś jeszcze gotowy do zapisania swoich zmian.
-Możesz uruchomić `git svn fetch`, aby pobrać nowe dane, jednak `git svn rebase` zrobi to samo, ale również nałoży Twoje lokalne zmiany.
+Powinieneś również uruchamiać tą komendę, aby pobierać zmiany z serwera Subversion, nawet jeżeli nie jesteś jeszcze gotowy do zapisania swoich.
+Możesz uruchomić `git svn fetch`, aby pobrać nowe dane, `git svn rebase` zrobi to samo, jednak również nałoży Twoje lokalne modyfikacje.

 <!-- You should also run this command to pull in changes from the Subversion server, even if you’re not ready to commit yourself.
 You can run `git svn fetch` to grab the new data, but `git svn rebase` does the fetch and then updates your local commits. -->